 Run Google Cloud Print as a Windows Service

-If you’re using a Windows Print server, you can download and run Google Cloud Print as a Windows Service on your server.
-This will allow users in your organization to print to your organization’s legacy printers from Chrome devices and other web-enabled devices.
-This is the same as using Google Cloud Print Connector, but running it as a service means that Cloud Print will be always on--running on your organization’s servers.
+If you're using a Windows Print server, you can run the Google Cloud Print Connector as a Windows Service on your server.
+This allows users in your organization to print to your organization’s legacy printers from Chrome devices and other web-enabled devices.
+Running the connector as a service means that Cloud Print will be always on--running on your organization’s servers.
 It can be used in parallel with your current print solution.

 - At least some of your business’ printers are not Google Cloud Print Ready

 - You have a Windows print server or other Windows machine that is on around the clock that you’d like to use for print job routing.

 - Windows Server 2003, 32bit (only with Microsoft XML Paper Specification Essentials Pack)

 - Windows XP with SP 3, 32bit (only with Microsoft XML Paper Specification Essentials Pack)

 Install Chrome 27+ for all users.The Cloud Print service runs as different user and needs access to Chrome.
 Chrome should be located under programfiles\Google\Chrome.